Children, media and pandemic parenting

 Outcomes

-This project will generate new knowledge about how the pandemic has disrupted family media life in different countries.
-The findings reveal how parents have reconsidered the roles of screen and digital media for children during lockdowns.
-The comparison between countries suggests how the socioeconomic, cultural and political settings influence media cultures and practices in the family home.
+The book offers a view of everyday family life in the digital age through an interdisciplinary lens.
+The comparison between countries suggests how socioeconomic, cultural and political settings influence media cultures and practices in the family home.
 The project questions the usefulness of the notion of screen time and invites a more nuanced approach that takes into consideration the complexity of the context and content in relation to children’s media practices.

 Project team